RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 msg_try_receive(&msg); /* try to receive a message without blocking */
 ```

-- Typical use case: a listener thread waiting for messages coming from ISR
+- Typical use case: a thread waiting for messages from another thread or ISR

 ```c
 void *thread_handler(void *arg)